-The Piping Industry was one of eight building trade organizations, who stepped up to the plate.
-Without hesitation, they agreed to donate both labor and their contractors donated materials to convert the Kolebuck basement into functioning living space for the children.
+The Piping Industry was one of eight building trade organizations, that stepped up to the plate.
+Without hesitation, they agreed to donate both labor and their contractor’s donated materials to convert the Kolebuck basement into a functioning living space for the children.

 Toledo Police Officer Joe Okos, of Feet on the Street, told the Toledo Blade said it was a privilege to help the Kolebucks.
 He said one of the girls told volunteers the only thing she wanted was a closet.